aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessibility-tagged-pdf/extract-tagged-content-from-tagged-pdfs/_index.md

     }
 }

-// Access to children elements of first element in root element elementList = taggedContent.RootElement.ChildElements[1].ChildElements;
+// Access to child elements of first element in root element elementList = taggedContent.RootElement.ChildElements[1].ChildElements;
 foreach (Element element in elementList)
 {